Is Tea Healthy, Or Is It Another Fad?

 Most tea hype probably stems from its “medicinal” applications of the past.
 Still now, in modern times, people look to tea for alleviating minor ailments.
 When I have an upset stomach, sore throat, or cold, I go running for lemon ginger tea or ginger kombucha tea.

 Do not fall for “weight loss” or “detox” tea scams.
-They are a waste of money.
 A healthy lifestyle results in weight loss, not a cup of tea.
 And the only substantial detoxification caused by tea is its diuretic effect that results in more frequent urination.